16. Environments and evaluation (*)#

 In lexical (static) scoping, which variables a function refers to can be deduced by reading the function’s body only and not how it is called in other contexts.
 This is the theory.
 Nevertheless, the fact that we can freely modify the associated environment anywhere can complicate the program analysis greatly.

-If we find the rules of lexical scoping confusing, we ought to refrain from referring to objects outside of the current scope (“global” or “non-local” variables”) except for the functions defined as top-level ones or coming from the external packages.
-It is what we have been doing so far most of the time.
+If we find the rules of lexical scoping complicated, we should refrain from referring to objects outside of the current scope (“global” or “non-local” variables”) except for the functions defined as top-level ones or imported from external packages.
+It is what we have been doing most of the time anyway.

 x <- seq(0, 1, length.out=11)